everysportmediagroup/everysport-api-documentation/README.md

 # Everysport API
 The Everysport API gives you access to tables, results and events for 90,000 teams and 1,500,000 matches from [everysport.com](http://www.everysport.com).

+Game events (e.g. goals) reported live on everysport.com is available via the API.
+For example, if your team uses Everysport for live reports, you can build applications with the data from the API.

+Access to game reports from other leagues (e.g. International) can also be provided by Everysport.
+Contact <support@everysport.com> for details.

 The API is REST API with JSON as the return format for all endpoints.

 ***